-The Governing Body delegate such powers and functions as they consider are required by the Headteacher for the internal organisation, management and control of the School (including the implementation of all policies approved by the Trustees and for the direction of the teaching and curriculum at the School).
+The Board of Trustees delegate such powers and functions as they consider are required by the Headteacher for the internal organisation, management and control of the School (including the implementation of all policies approved by the Trustees and for the direction of the teaching and curriculum at the School).

-The Governing Body agrees that the Headteacher will be responsible for staff appointments outside of the leadership group and initial staff dismissals, subject to the adoption of the appropriate HR policies.
+The Board of Trustees agrees that the Headteacher will be responsible for staff appointments outside of the leadership group and initial staff dismissals, subject to the adoption of the appropriate HR policies.